 After finding the black box of a plane after a crash, investigators take it to a lab and download the data from the recorders inside.
 They then work out how the crash might have taken place.
 The FDR can also be played on the recorder after connecting it to a readout system.

-To read the CVR, an expert team is brought.
+To read the CVR, an expert team is brought in.
 Often, the team comprises airline representatives, specialists, and others.
 They interpret words and sounds recorded by the CVR.

 Find out: CAAN to Build Three Advanced Terminals at Airports in Terai